Skip to main content

 What you'll study

-Topics covered include:
+Topics covered on this course include:

-• Fracture assessment and radiology
+• Fracture assessment and x-rays

 • Soft tissue injuries and wound care (including suturing and splinting)

-• Minor Respiratory and GI conditions
+• Minor respiratory conditions

-• Urinary tract infections
+• Urinary tract infections (UTIs)

 • Minor skin conditions